 Monthly superior court case filings (e.g., criminal, civil, domestic, probate or guardianship, adoption or parentage, and mental illness and alcohol) are recorded by AOC.
 The total count of superior court case filings decreased from March 2020 to May 2020.
-The most recent reporting period (May 2021) presented with year-over-year percent increases for all filings except those for mental illness/alcohol (-1%) (Graph 20).
+Note that the court closures associated with the "Stay Home, Stay Healthy" order may have impacted court filing data.
+The most recent reporting period (May 2021) presented with year-over-year percent increases for all but mental illness/alcohol court case filings (-1%) (Graph 20).